 If you’re loving on the peanut butter desserts (like I tend to), you will have to check out my collection of Peanut Butter Dessert recipes.
 I’m very partial to my Reese’s Double Peanut Butter Layer Cake that I make for Mr. Wishes’ birthday each year and my Peanut Butter Buckeye Bark.
+The bark is so easy to make and everyone loves it.
 You might also like this Amish Peanut Butter Pie from my friend Brandy!

 - ¼ cup unsalted butter

 - ¼ cup peanut butter (not the natural kind)